 ERP for SMEs vs. medium-sized companies vs. large companies

-For smaller businesses, some manufacturers offer basic ERP products that do not go beyond basic HR, finance and other commonly used components such as order management and CRM and are relatively easy to integrate.
+For smaller companies, some manufacturers offer basic ERP products that do not go beyond basic HR, finance and other frequently used components such as order management and CRM and are comparatively easy to integrate.

 Other offers are aimed at medium-sized companies.
 Definitions vary, but this market is essentially defined as companies with several hundred employees and an annual turnover of between EUR 20 million and EUR 1 billion.
 Midmarket ERP solutions have more additional modules.
 These include, for example, SCM and/or WMS - and they are suitable for more users than entry-level ERP solutions.